 - Taking up a part-time job to earn money for school and gain the skills needed for your future career.

-- Looking for much cheaper accommodation.
+- Looking for much cheaper student accommodation.
 Consider homestays or shared apartments.
 When you share your space, you will have someone to split your room, grocery, and other utility costs.
 Try to cook for yourself instead of eating outside.

 - Cutting down extra expenses like transportation costs.
 See if your prospective university offers free transportation or passes for daily commute.